AlexeySidorov/XFCustomControls/README.md

 </ContentPage>
 ```

+# Entry
+## MaxLength
-**Entry.MaxLength** it's a bindable property which you can set a Max Length of Text in an Entry Control!
+Bindable property which you can set a Max Length of Text in an Entry Control!

+# Slider
+## ValueChangedCommand
-**Slider.ValueChangedCommand** A command that is fired when the Slider's Value is Changed.
-Perfect to use with MVVM!
+Is fired when the Slider's Value is Changed

+# Picker
+## ItemsSource
+Bindable property which you can set the items that will fill the picker!
+You can use a ObservableCollection to add ou remove items dynamically.

+## SelectedItem
+Two Way Bindable property which you can set the selected item.

+## SelectedItemChangedCommand
+Is fired when the Selected Item is Changed

+# ListView
+## ItemTappedCommand
-**ListView.ItemTappedCommand** A command that is fired when a listview item is tapped...
+Is fired when a listview item is tapped

+## InfiniteScrollCommand
-**ListView.InfiniteScrollCommand** A command that is fired when a listview show the last item in the screen
+Is fired when a listview show the last item in the screen